Antarctic Adventure

 Day One – Jan.
 13

-We gathered as a group at the hotel a day before the cruise.
-The next morning we had a charter flight to Ushuaia, Argentina.
+Viking passengers gathered as a group at the hotel a day before the cruise.
+The next morning we had a charter flights to Ushuaia, Argentina.
 We were herded onto buses and brought directly to the ship, Viking Octantis.
 It was a 1485 mile plane ride and a huge difference in climate.

 Charter Flight to Ushuaia